gpsamson/segment-redis-proxy/README.md

 ```
 $ make container-image
 ```
-Container images are named `gpsamson/segment-redis-proxy` by default, and they are tagged with the hash of the current cmmit.
+Container images are named `gpsamson/segment-redis-proxy` by default, and they are tagged with the hash of the current commit.
 You can override these using `IMAGE` and `TAG` environment variables.
 ## Algorithmic Complexity
 Cache operation complexities:
 - `Get()` - time complexity of `O(1)`